rohithdesikan/deepfashion/README.md

 ## Dataset:
 https://github.com/switchablenorms/DeepFashion2

-All the detailed information about this dataset is here.
+All the detailed information about this dataset is at this link.

 ## Method
 As an initial method, I am using the Faster R-CNN, which an accurate and fast object detection algorithm.

+Here is the pretrained model repo: https://github.com/kbardool/keras-frcnn